braindotai/Moon-Racoons/README.md

 - And finally we'll conclude the winner of the competition.

 - After a certain days, our system would also provide temporal analysis of how the overall performance has improved or affected for each child.

-# Perks

-- To make the platform more engaging and charming for kids, the app would allow the kids to form their groups and then compete.
-- Based on the performance of all the members of each group, the winning group would be announced.

-    -> **This would also encourage team work amoung children.**

-- The competition could be extended over more than one day as a competition period... so each group would compete daily.
-- And the winning group would be announced after the competition period is over.

-    -> **This would also encourage consistency in hard work.**